 - Keep your cat from roaming

 Whether you see it or not, cats do roam.
-Research shows that the average cat can roam up to three kilometres in a night or day.
-That’s three kilometres’ worth of risk and stress for your cat.
-Containing your cat to your house and yard is safer for your cat, gives you peace of mind and saves you money on vet bills.
-It will also protect wildlife and stop your neighbours complaining.
+Research shows that the average cat can roam up to four kilometres in a night or day.

 Cats don’t need to roam to be content and healthy.
 Cats are happiest when they are at home.
 They love your attention and to play, explore, sleep and watch the world go by in the safety of their domain.
-Read our information below on how to provide for your cat’s physical and emotional needs at home.
+Refer to Tassie Cat on how to provide for your cat’s physical and emotional needs at home.